-A paper co-authored by a graduate student and two undergraduates in electrical and computer engineering (ECE) at Rice University has been accepted for presentation at the IEEE International Conference on Sensing, Communication and Networking (SECON) 2017.
+A paper co-authored by two undergraduates and a doctoral student in electrical and computer engineering (ECE) at Rice University has been accepted for presentation at the IEEE International Conference on Sensing, Communication and Networking (SECON) 2017.

 “LiRa: a WLAN architecture for Visible Light Communication with a Wi-Fi Uplink” was written by Sharan Naribole, a fifth-year doctoral student, and Shuqing “Erica” Chen and Yuqiang “Ethan” Heng, both seniors.
 All belong to the Rice Networks Group of Edward W. Knightly, professor, chair of ECE and co-author of the paper, who refers to the project as “Edison meets Marconi.”